The Vanishing Point

 You know the feeling.
 Sometimes you sense you're forgetting something important.
 You can't name it.
 If you could, you wouldn't have forgotten it.
 But your mind detects its own gap.

-Think about an organization with thousands of people, decades of history, terabytes of data.
+An organization with thousands of people, decades of history, terabytes of data.
 What voids does it carry?
 What absences shape every meeting?

 It has no way to know.